 - Don’t bring up past, settled issues or re-open healed wounds.

-- Winning the argument isn’t worth losing your spouse.
+- Winning the fight isn’t worth losing your spouse.

 - Compromise.
 You both should feel like you gave a little and got a little.